ronylpatil/Stock-Price-Prediction-using-News-Headlines/README.md

 <b>Problem Statement - </b> We need to build a model that helps the investors to avoid risk and financial crises when making investment decision.
 Here we will predict stock market behaviour whether it will fall or raise.
 This is basically an attempt to study relationship between news headlines and stock price.

+<b>Here we are considering different types of news related to companies, markets and financial reports.</b>

 The NLP Pipelines are set of steps followed to build an end to end NLP projects.
 <b>
 1. Data Acquisition / Data Collection